Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/README.md

-# DMS_EndoS_CU43_CM49
+# DMS_EndoS2_CU43_CM49
-Repo for research related to paper studying EndoS, CU43 and CM49 with deep mutational scanning
+Repo for research related to paper studying EndoS2, CU43 and CM49 with deep mutational scanning

 ## Paper
 Paper can be found [here]need to provide link when available.